baqar-abbas/blog-app-rails/README.md

 ### Key Features <a name="key-features"></a>

--Use database migration files to maintain database schema.
+- Use database migration files to maintain database schema.
--Understand ORM and database migrations and their implementation.
+- Understand ORM and database migrations and their implementation.
+- Processing data in models
+- Validations and Model specs
+- Setup and controllers
+- Controllers specs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>